-OHSAA baseball rules are compromised of rules and regulations determined by both the OHSAA and the National Federation of High School Sports (NFHS).
-NFHS Rules govern all of the baseball playing rules, while the OHSAA Handbook addresses the administrative rules specific to Ohio, in particular the OHSAA General Sport Regulations and OHSAA Baseball Regulations.
-The OHSAA Board of Directors approve the OHSAA Regulations annually, and cover all OHSAA sanctioned sports.
+The Baseball Manual covers rules and regulations determined by both the OHSAA and the National Federation of High School Sports (NFHS).
+The NFHS rules govern all of the baseball playing rules, while the OHSAA Handbook addresses the administrative rules specific to Ohio, in particular, the OHSAA General Sport Regulations and OHSAA Baseball Regulations.
+The OHSAA Board of Directors approve the OHSAA Regulations annually and cover all OHSAA sanctioned sports.